hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 1. Add Peer ID

-Add a peer ID to the ID provider in the specified session.
+Adds the peer ID to the ID provider instance of the session.

 *Parameters*